netdata/netdata/collectors/ebpf.plugin/README.md

 #### IO bytes

-This chart also monitors `vfs_read` and `vfs_write` but,  instead of number of calls, it shows the total of bytes read and written with these functions.
+This chart also monitors `vfs_read` and `vfs_write` but,  instead of number of the calls, it shows the total amount of bytes read and written with these functions.

 The Agent displays the number of bytes written as negative because they are moving down to disk.